Position Title: Provincial Coordinator

 • Education and Experience

-• Experience coordinating meetings (including day and multi-day), trainings, strategic planning sessions including hiring external facilitators
+• Experience coordinating meetings (including day and multi-day), trainings, and strategic planning sessions, including hiring external facilitators or students

 • Experience facilitating workshops and meetings of various sizes

-• Experience mentoring and supporting people coming into new roles
+• Experience in mentoring and supporting people coming into new roles

 • Experience and ability to navigate and work within social justice organizations